markjnkim/es_mod/01-html/content/step-6-reach-out.md

 /* REACH OUT STYLES END */

 ```
 Note that the second CSS rule targets two different elements.
-The comma separates the two selectors and identifies the following declaration block will apply to both CSS selectors.
+The comma separates the two selectors, indicating that the following declaration block will apply to both CSS selectors.

 Let's save the file and reload `index.html` in the browser.
 Congrats, you have completed the landing page and created a professional layout.
 Now is a great time to add, commit, and push your work to your repo.